benlagreca02/n64ArduinoAdapter/README.md

 ## Current state
 Currently, the arduino can read data from the controller about the current status, however the data is going unused.
-This will be fixed very soon (next 3 days hopefully) to allow for full functionality.